marijnh/Eloquent-JavaScript/10_modules.md

 Working in this way requires ((infrastructure)).
 We need a place to store and find packages and a convenient way to install and upgrade them.
 In the JavaScript world, this infrastructure is provided by ((NPM)) ([_https://npmjs.org_](https://npmjs.org)).

-NPM is two things: an online service where you can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.
+NPM is two things: an online service where you can download (and upload) packages, and a program (bundled with Node.js) that helps you install and manage them.

 {{index "ini package"}}